ambergesio/node-http-https-server/README.md

 # NODE http/https server with (almost) 0 dependences

-To install packages (only dotenv is required and just for fun, 'cause it contains only dev/prod param) run in console:
+To install packages (only dotenv is required and it contains only dev/prod param) run in console:
 ```
 npm i